 - PRICE – You’ll save money buying a multiple exercise machine.
 You’d spend more money if you bought each machine separately that the multi-station home gym already included.

-- SPACE SAVING – A well-designed home gym with multiple exercise stations saves space.
-Separate exercise machines need to be widely spaced away from each other for safe use.
-This can quickly use up floor space, limiting the potential utility of your home workout set-up.
+- COMPACT – A well-designed home gym with multiple exercise stations saves space.
+On the other hand, using separate exercise machines requires them to be spaced from each other for safe use.
+This can quickly use up floor space.

-Choose a multi-station home gym to maximize your floor space.
-You’ll have more area for fitness use, such as; calisthenics, barbell/dumbbell exercises, or space intensive kettlebell and sandbag workouts.
+Using one machine leaves you more area for fitness use, such as; yoga, calisthenics, barbell/dumbbell exercises, or space intensive kettlebell and sandbag workouts.

 - EASE OF USE – A quality home gym is easy to use.
 Worry more about working out and less about proper form or getting into the right position.